marionpavaux/cookiecutter_data_science/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── scipts             <- Scripts and Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+├── scripts            <- Scripts.
+Naming convention is a number (for ordering).
-│                         `1.0-jqp-initial-data-exploration`.
+├── notebooks            <- Scripts.
+Naming convention is a number (for ordering).
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │